-This ‘shut down’ dynamic often leaves both partners confused about what is happening as this isn’t necessarily a conscious or straight forward process.
+This can be a heartbreaking thought for the partner who wants more physical contact.
+This ‘shut down’ dynamic often leaves both partners confused about what is happening as this isn’t necessarily a conscious or straightforward process.
 One partner feels they have shut down and the other feels rejected and lost.
-After this cycle repeats a few times, both partners sexual safety is damaged.
+After this cycle repeats a few times, both partners’ sexual safety is damaged.
 This leads to a place where neither of them wants to or are able to talk about it, which quite literally ends up in an emotional and physical stand still.

 The second change a couple can implement goes hand in hand with the first one, and it is only possible when communication feels comfortable.
 The partner who avoids physical affection needs to regain control in a positive way.